mauriciomoccelin/neutralize/README.md

 }
 ```

-This class has a concrete default implementation with class `DapperRepository`.
-This class receive a interface `IDapperConnectionFactory` to create opened database connection as you well.
+This class has a concrete default implementation with class `Dapper Repository`.
+This class receive a interface `Dapper ConnectionFactory` to create opened database connection as you well.

 ```csharp
 public interface IDapperConnectionFactory